jimkinsey/q-it-up/README.md

     fail("An error occurred!").then(null, console.warn); // An error occurred!

-if multiple values are passed to the callback on success these will be resolved as an array:
+If multiple values are passed to the callback on success these will be resolved as an array:

     split = qItUp(function(str, separator, callback)) {
       return callback.apply(this, [ null ].concat(str.split(separator)));